EssJimmy/thesis/README.md

 * Hacer la montura de la cámara para montarla en el robot
 * Definir los objetivos central y particulares de la tesis

+# Notas
+## UFACTORY
+The robot has callbacks, this should allow me to play with the servo motors like with the haptic touch, implementing my own controller at the end.
+The project shall be called from the active directory, I'll see if I can do something to include a path dependency to further simplify the project and not have that serious of a `.gitignore`

+## RealSense
+Only works properly with 10Gb+ USB speeds and cables, finding that out was a pain in the ass.
+Still need to figure out how to run different threaded models so that I can have one thread for each camera and one for the realsense.